How to get a loan with no credit

 How do personal loans work?

-Personal loans are offered by all sorts of lenders, including traditional banks, credit unions, online banks and peer-to-peer (P2P) lending sites.
+Personal loans are offered by all sorts of lenders, including banks, credit unions and peer-to-peer (P2P) lending sites.
 Many advertise these loans as relatively small, unsecured loans that allow borrowers to spend as they see fit.
-That means lending decisions are based on creditworthiness and not backed by collateral like loans for a house or a car typically are.
+That means lending decisions aren’t backed by collateral like loans for a house or a car typically are.

-Many personal loans are unsecured.
-But there may be exceptions or secured options.
-It depends on the lender.
+But there may be secured options.
 Plus some loans, such as title or payday loans, may have additional risks or be more expensive.
 So be sure you fully understand the terms of any loan agreement before making a commitment.

 What’s the required credit score for a personal loan?